What Is Landed Cost and How Do I Calculate It?

 How do you calculate landed cost?

-Landed costs are complicated, so you’re going to want to gather as much data as you can from across your transport, warehouse, and other system tools.
+Computing a landed cost calculation is complicated, so you’re going to want to gather as much data as you can from across your transport, warehouse, and other system tools.
 Everything gets combined based on how you move your freight to your distribution center or fulfillment warehouse – that’s one reason most companies calculate landed costs monthly or quarterly.

-While your exact mix may differ based on your products’ uniqueness (such as increased handling costs for specific materials or extra fees for reefer trucks), here are some elements generally included in a list of landed cost ingredients.
+While your exact mix may differ based on your products’ uniqueness (such as increased crating and handling costs for specific materials or extra fees for reefer trucks), here are some elements generally included in a list of landed cost ingredients.
 We’ll look at broad categories and note some elements that might not seem so obvious when calculating landed costs, such as insurance currency conversion and exchange rates.

 What are the components of total landed costs?